 Intuitive User Interface Is a Must

-One of the simplest ways to get frustrated with a video game is running across a glitch.
-Something that shouldn’t be in the scene is disturbing the natural gaming process, preventing the player from succeeding, and pulls them away from the immersive experience.
+One of the simplest ways to get frustrated with a video game is by running across a glitch.
+Something that shouldn’t be in the scene is disturbing the natural gaming process, preventing the player from succeeding, and pulling them away from the immersive experience.

 When people visit your website, you need their experience to be seamless during their entire visit.
 Whether you simply require a constant amount of views or you have a particular funnel that you want the site visitors to go down, you can’t afford obstacles during this process without risking a bounce.